Shane-IL/Sheets-demo/README.md

 Formulas follow the format of: "={cellId}{operator}{cellId}" where the operator is: +, -, *, /
 For now they are simply parsed and evaluated using the built in eval function.
 This will be changed in a future version to use a custom parser and evaluator.

+* Full Disclosure: I used chatGPT to help with some of my Regex *

+## Roadmap

-Stage 1 is just the basic data structure, state and a simple UI to display it.
+ - Stage 1 is just the basic data structure, state and a simple UI to display it.

-Stage 2 will be to make the UI nicer
+ - Stage 2 will be to make the UI nicer

-Stage 3 will be to add the ability to insert rows and columns
+ - Stage 3 will be to add the ability to insert rows and columns

+ - Stage 4 will be to support nested formulas

-Stage 4 will be to change the formula evaluation to use custom logic and support more operations.
+ - Stage 4 will be to change the formula evaluation to use custom logic and support more operations.